 Plus I've been doing this forever!

-Until the pandemic is over I only teach private lessons which are for up to 3 students for acting and singing and up to 2 students for dance.
+Private lessons which are for up to 3 students for acting and singing and up to 2 students for dance.

 Pricing is by the 60 minute hour - I do my prep time before your lesson and notes after - you don't pay for that.